hyurl/alar/README.md

 ```

 In other files, just define and export a default class, and merge the type to
-the namespace `app`, so that another file can access it directly via namespace.
+the namespace `app`, so that another file can access it directly as namespace.

 (NOTE: Alar offers first priority of the `default` export, if a module doesn't
 have default export, Alar will try to load the entire exports object instead.)